Forbidden City: Surroundings

+The palace complex is surrounded by numerous opulent imperial gardens and temples including the 54 acre Zhongshan Park, the sacrificial Imperial Ancestral Temple, the 171 acre Beihai Park, and the 57 acre Jingshan Park.

 The Forbidden City is surrounded on three sides by imperial gardens.
 To the north is Jingshan Park, also known as Prospect Hill, an artificial hill created from the soil excavated to build the moat and from nearby lakes.

 To the west lies Zhongnanhai, a former royal garden centred on two connected lakes, which now serves as the central headquarters for the Chinese Communist Party and the State Council of the People's Republic of China.
 To the north-west lies Beihai Park, also centred on a lake connected to the southern two, and a popular royal park.

 To the south of the Forbidden City were two important shrines – the Imperial Shrine of Family or the Imperial Ancestral Temple (太廟 (Tàimiào)) and the Imperial Shrine of State or Beijing Shejitan (社稷壇 (Shèjìtán)), where the Emperor would venerate the spirits of his ancestors and the spirit of the nation, respectively.
 Today, these are the Beijing Labouring People's Cultural Hall and Zhongshan Park (commemorating Sun Yat-sen) respectively.

 To the south, two nearly identical gatehouses stand along the main axis.
 They are the Upright Gate (端门 (Duānmén)) and the more famous Tiananmen Gate, which is decorated with a portrait of Mao Zedong in the centre and two placards to the left and right: "Long Live the People's Republic of China" (中华人民共和国万岁 (zhōnghuá rénmín gònghéguó wànsuì)) and "Long live the Great Unity of the World's Peoples" (世界人民大团结万岁 (shìjiè rénmín dàtuánjié wànsuì)).
 The Tiananmen Gate connects the Forbidden City precinct with the modern, symbolic centre of the Chinese state, Tiananmen Square.

 While development is now tightly controlled in the vicinity of the Forbidden City, throughout the past century uncontrolled and sometimes politically motivated demolition and reconstruction has changed the character of the areas surrounding the Forbidden City.
 Since 2000, the Beijing municipal government has worked to evict governmental and military institutions occupying some historical buildings, and has established a park around the remaining parts of the Imperial City wall.
 In 2004, an ordinance relating to building height and planning restriction was renewed to establish the Imperial City area and the northern city area as a buffer zone for the Forbidden City.
 In 2005, the Imperial City and Beihai (as an extension item to the Summer Palace) were included in the shortlist for the next World Heritage Site in Beijing.